Would you like to make cheaper off-net calls? Soon Pakistani mobile phone users are going to save a bit more money on their off-net calls.

 History of Termination Charges

 On December 1st, 2000 PTA had determined the MTR of Rs.
-2.20 per minute after it implemented Calling Party Pays (CPP) Regime and gradually in next ten years it brought down the rate to 0.90 paisas per minute.
+2.20 per minute after it implemented Calling Party Pays (CPP) Regime and gradually in the next ten years it brought down the rate to 0.90 paisas per minute.

 The practice should have been continued in the later years, but the process came to a halt in 2010 and ever since, telecom consumers have been made to pay much higher than what is being practiced in the neighboring countries.